 These functions are only interesting if you need to get data from the gstream, they provide more control over the inputter.

-where the '|' represents the cursor, and (s)he can edit the string, for example
+What's your opinion about gstream?
+I think it is incredible wonderful!|where the '|' represents the cursor, and (s)he can edit the string, for example

-resulting in 'buf' containing the string "I think it is superior, fantastic and wonderful!"
+What's your opinion about gstream?
+I think it is superior, fantastic and| wonderful!resulting in 'buf' containing the string "I think it is superior, fantastic and wonderful!"

 See also: get_insert_mode.

-and the user has made the following input
+set_max_input_length(5);and the user has made the following input

-he won't be able to enter anymore characters before at least one of them has been deleted.
+abcde|he won't be able to enter anymore characters before at least one of them has been deleted.
 If the three middle characters are deleted

-then it is possible to enter three new characters wherever the user want.
+a|ethen it is possible to enter three new characters wherever the user want.
 For example

-Note that it is possible to set a default string which is longer than this supplied value; in that case the user will have to delete some characters if he wants to enter any himself.
+1a2e3|Note that it is possible to set a default string which is longer than this supplied value; in that case the user will have to delete some characters if he wants to enter any himself.

 Also note that this function only affects the next input, not the inputs after that.